Andu199/bit-ml-new-website/content/blog/bee-aware-of-spuriousness-mechanistic-interpretability-fine-tuning/index.md

 A concept is suspicious when it is uniquely aligned with one class, especially if it is class neutral.

 ### Why this can work without counterexamples
-Many spuriousness detectors require counterexamples because they learn from observed failures.
+Many SC detectors require counterexamples because they learn from observed failures.

 BEE instead reads the imprint left by training in the learned geometry.
 You do not need the shortcut to fail to detect its presence, because the learned weights can already reveal what the model is leaning on.